fried-code/Smart-commute/README.md

+JECRC Hackathon Project

+SmartComute
-🚌 BusTrack+ – Real-Time Bus Tracking & Booking Web App
+Real-Time Bus Tracking & Booking Web App

 BusTrack+ is a web application that allows users to: